News dads, gather round, there’s something you should know.

 What you can say instead: I’m going to unwind with bub on the floor while you take a bath/pee in peace/go for a nap.

-What Not Say #5: “Must Be Nice Hanging Out With The Baby All Day!”
+Not Saying To New Mothers #5: “Must Be Nice Hanging Out With The Baby All Day!”

 You probably get home from work every day tired and yes, even a little jealous of your partner.
 After all she gets to stay at home and hang out with the baby.